dvanderelst/GradStats/StatisticalTechniques/SimpleRegression.md

 Simple Regression
 ================
-Last Updated: 27, October, 2022 at 09:31
+Last Updated: 27, October, 2022 at 09:35

--   <a href="#function-we-will-use" id="toc-function-we-will-use">Function
+-   <a href="#functions-we-will-use"
-    we will use</a>
+    id="toc-functions-we-will-use">Functions we will use</a>
 -   <a href="#read-data" id="toc-read-data">Read Data</a>
 -   <a href="#run-simple-regression-model"
     id="toc-run-simple-regression-model">Run simple regression model</a>